qlu-lab/GV-paritioning-tmp/README.md

 ```

 ### Output
-Estimation of all parameters and their variance estimations.
+Estimates of all parameters, standard error of estimates, and p-values..

 ```
 est sd  p.value